 What does Shelter and Warmth look like to your family within the first 72 hours of a disaster?
-That can completely depend on the two options, Shelter in Place or Evacuate.
-We are going to consider both situations so your are informed.
-Join American Contingency today for the guidance and support you desire.
-Take your assessment at MyReadyPlan.com.
+That depends on one of two options – either sheltering in place or evacuating.
+We are going to consider both situations so you’re informed.
+Join American Contingency today for the guidance and support you need.
+Take a readiness assessment at MyReadyPlan.com.

 First, you must assess if you can shelter in place.
 Is your home in need of immediate repairs?
 Do you have the supplies and know how to fix it enough to stay?
-Can you get supplies depending on the devastation to the area?
-Do you have what you need to maintain communication, security, and defense of your homestead?
+Can you get supplies if your area is devastated?
+Do you have what you need to maintain the communication, security, and defense of your homestead?
 Do you have electricity or a backup generator?
-Is everyone physically ok to stay at home and is the homestead even a safe to shelter in place, i.e. the potential for live wires to be exposed or fall into your area?
+Is everyone physically well enough to stay at home and is the homestead a safe place to shelter in?
+For example, the potential for live wires to be exposed or fall into your area?
 Do you have enough food and water for the first three days?
 Are you able to care for pets and livestock?
-All these are questions to help you come up with a MRP for your first 72 hours.
-What are some questions you have asked that have helped you with being prepared to Shelter in Place?
+All these are questions to help you come up with a plan for your first 72 hours.
+What are some questions you have asked that have helped you with being prepared to shelter in place?

 Evacuation is very real to some parts of the US than others.
 With the fires out west, the families know all too well that you don’t have an option to shelter in place.
 Those preparations are very different because you have to take your shelter and warmth with you.
 You can go to a shelter, but that doesn’t mean you will be warm, or have food and water, nor do many take your pets.
 You certainly don’t take all your belongings and they aren’t fond of your choice in “every day carry.”

-If you know you are going to only be gone three days, that is a little easier MRP than say leaving for longer, but how many times do we even know the duration we will be gone?
+If you know you are going to only be gone three days, that is a little easier to plan for than leaving for longer period of time.
+But how many times do we even know the duration we will be gone?

-If you have older children they can participate in their own supplies, but for babies and toddlers, those supplies are put back on the adult so those ratios become more complex.
-You certainly must scale back on what you need.
+If you have older children they can help gather their own supplies, but supplies for babies and toddlers can be more complex.
+You must scale back on what you need.
 You can bring a container with a water filter if you know there will be water.
 You can bring freeze-dried food to help with the weight of what you have to bring and carry.
 Medications will depend on the needs and some need to be refrigerated.
 You will need to get creative about your security if you are going to a shelter.
 If you have an RV that you take on the road, you must be prepared to have enough gas and the ability to leave early enough so you are not stuck in the evacuation traffic with everyone else.

 What you have learned to help with this process, emotionally and physically?
-Leave nothing to chance and create your MyReadyPlan today…start by taking our assessment right here…MyReadyPlan Assessment
+Leave nothing to chance by creating your MyReadyPlan today…start by taking our assessment right here…MyReadyPlan Assessment

 Ready to join the American Contingency community right now?
 Then click here!